LeoRoma/checkout-js/README.md

 # Checkout

-- The program is not completed yet, needs to be implemented with the bonus calculation.
 - To build this program I have utilised Test Driven Development (TDD) technique, followed by red-green-refactor cycle, by using the acceptance criteria as a guidance to my tests.
-- As the program is not completed yet all the tests are passing but not the bonuses one.

 # Instruction